sonofthort/Curlicue/README.md

 2. Starting from some origin point (typically $`(0, 0)`$), draw a line from this point at the angle produced by $`θ(1)`$, and with a length defined by some constant value $`r`$ (typically $`1`$).
 3. From the endpoint of this line, draw a new line at angle $`θ(2)`$.
 4. Repeat this process, drawing a line from the previous line, each at an angle determined by $`θ(n)`$ (where $`n`$ cooresponds to the line/iteration number, increasing sequentially by $`1`$), and each with length $`r`$.
-5. Stop this process once a maximum $`n`$ value, $`m`$, is reached.
+5. Stop this process once a maximum $`n`$ value $`m`$ is reached.

 The resulting plot can vary significantly depening on the $`θ(n)`$ function.
-Some functions can produce chaotic/fractal patterns, where others can produce bounded or simply plots.
+Some functions can produce chaotic/fractal patterns, where others can produce bounded or simple plots.

 Here is an example:
 1. Define a very simple theta function: $$θ(n)=n$$